Perceus64/Automated-Arch-update/README.md

-# Automated-Arch-update
+# Arch Linux Continuous Update Automation

 This repository provides a bash script that automates the process of updating and cleaning up an Arch Linux system.
-By running this script, you can easily keep your system up to date and remove unused packages.
+The script is modified to run continuously in the background, periodically updating the system at specified intervals.

 ## Prerequisites